gxjansen/website-to-pdf/README.md

 3. **Output**:
    - The script will create a directory named `[domain]_pdfs` (e.g., `example.com_pdfs`).
    - A merged PDF file will be generated in the project directory, named `[domain]_complete[_limit].pdf` (e.g., `example.com_complete_10.pdf` for 10 pages, or `example.com_complete.pdf` for unlimited crawling).
+   - Depending on the data volume (amount of URLs and amount of text an images on those pages) and your system performance, crawling an generating the final PDFs can take quite some time.

 ## How It Works